 - When you’re going through a tough time, don’t quit.
 Reach out to somebody.

 - There’s so many good people out there.
-There are so many modalities for help.
+There’s so many modalities for help.

 - Try something – give it a good shot – if that doesn’t work, try something else.